Halliburton-Landmark/gdp/README.md

 > A semicolon-separated list of host names or IP addresses to search to find a running routing node.
 This defaults to 127.0.0.1.
-If you have a local routing node you should name it first, followed by "gdp-01.eecs.berkeley.edu; gdp-02.eecs.berkeley.edu" (these are run by us for your convenience).
+If you have a local routing node you should name it first, followed by "`gdp-01.eecs.berkeley.edu; gdp-02.eecs.berkeley.edu; gdp-03.eecs.berkeley.edu`" (in random order, please &mdash; these are run by us for your convenience).
 This parameter is only consulted if Zeroconf fails.

 #### Example